RichardPilbery/r-satiated/README.md

 4. Enter the following command: `docker build ./`
 5. This might take a while, but you should end with a comment like *Successfully built IMAGEID*
 6. Run the command: `docker run --rm -p  8787:8787 -e PASSWORD=password IMAGEID` where IMAGEID is the IMAGEID value from step 5
 7. Open a browser window and head to: *http://127.0.0.1:8787*.
-Log in with the username: rstudio and password: password
+Log in with the username: rstudio and password: password, if asked
 8. In the browser window, you should see an RStudio environment. ![RStudio](https://github.com/RichardPilbery/r-satiated/raw/master/images/8-RStudio.png)
 9. Scroll down to find the project file, called *r-satiated.Rproj* and click it. ![Open project](https://github.com/RichardPilbery/r-satiated/raw/master/images/9-Open-the-project.png)
 10. Now find the *Session* menu option along the top of the page and select *Restart R*. ![Restart R](https://github.com/RichardPilbery/r-satiated/raw/master/images/10-Restart-R.png)